cynixx3/third-party-miner-installer-for-ethos/README.md

 `bash <(curl -s https://raw.githubusercontent.com/cynixx3/third-party-miner-installer-for-ethos/master/miner-manager) xmr-stak update 1.0.0-cpu_opencl-amd`

 ## ethOS Config Sample
-Here is an example of how to add ubqminer to ethos.
-These instructions will apply to any miner simply by changing "ubqminer" to the miner you want.
+Here is an example of how to add phoenixminer to ethos.
+These instructions will apply to ANY miner simply by changing "phoenixminer" to the miner you want.

 ### Set the miner
 You can use the miner on your local config or globally on a remote config
 ```
-globalminer ubqminer
+globalminer phoenixminer
 ```
 OR in a remote config to set just one rig
 ```
-miner c94e13 ubqminer
+miner c94e13 phoenixminer
 ```
 Where `c94e13` is your EthOS rig hostname.
 You can get **your** miners hostname by running the terminal command `hostname`